 It’s an oldie but a goodie, and harks back to those days when everyone believed a house on a quarter-acre block would always be the most sought after property.

 Generally speaking, houses are more valuable than apartments – at least if you’re looking in the same location.

 But that doesn’t mean houses are always the best investment, or that apartments are not capable of delivering substantial profits.

-Try telling that to the many investors who bought established apartments in the inner or middle ring suburbs of Sydney or Melbourne three or four years ago and who’ve seen the value of their properties increase by well over 10% a year since then.
+Try telling that to the many investors who bought established apartments in the inner or middle ring suburbs of Sydney or Melbourne a decade ago and who’ve seen the value of their properties increase by well over 10% a year since then.